w3f/Grants-Program/applications/signet.md

 - **Registered Legal Entity:** Paraverse Foundation

 ### Team's experience

-William is the COO of Talisman.
-He has first hand experience with intricacies of managing fully-on-chain entities, including treasury management, distributed workforce compensation processes and other internal financial and operational processes on both Polkadot and Ethereum.

 Nipsey is the co-founder and CTO of Talisman.
 Nipsey leads the effort around Talisman's nomination pools, which, together, are the largest in Polkadot, containing over 3 million DOT.